ardoq/rxbeach/docs/fundamentals/state-streams/reduced-state-streams.md

 A state stream can be defined with a set of reducers that calculate the application state.
 This is how we make the application react to actions.
-The action and reducers pattern is a form of functional programming, and ahould make the application state flow quite easy to follow.
+The action and reducers pattern is a form of functional programming and should make the application state flow quite easy to follow.

 A reducer is a function that receives the current stream state and something to